 Resilient Retreat is currently collecting data to demonstrate the need for trauma-based services and the impact of these services in Sarasota and Manatee counties.

-In 2019 and 2020, Resilient Retreat conducted a survey asking first responders/helping professionals (e.g., police, fire/EMS, advocates, teachers, non-profit workers) to report the impact of work-related stress and the types of services they feel would be most beneficial to them in combating this stress.
-In 2020, following COVID-19, Resilient Retreat also assessed how the pandemic is impacting those on the front of the line.
+In 2019, 2020, and 2021, Resilient Retreat conducted a survey asking first responders/helping professionals (e.g., police, fire/EMS, advocates, teachers, non-profit workers) to report the impact of work-related stress and the types of services they feel would be most beneficial to them in combating this stress.
+In 2020 and 2021, following COVID-19, Resilient Retreat also assessed how the pandemic is impacting those on the front of the line.

 The results suggested that:

-- Roughly 50% of first responders/helping professionals are experiencing compassion fatigue in our community.
+- 52% of first responders/helping professionals are experiencing compassion fatigue in our community.

-- 74.6% first responders/helping professionals noted their job has been harder since COVID-19.
+- 65.5% of first responders/helping professionals noted their job has been harder since COVID-19.

 Click below to see the full reports:

-Resilient Retreat is currently conducting pilot studies exploring the impact of our programs on the health and well-being of survivors of abuse and first responders/helping professionals.
-In 2020, Resilient Retreat analyzed our first round of data.
+In 2020 and 2021, Resilient Retreat conducted pilot studies exploring the impact of our programs on the health and well-being of survivors of abuse and first responders/helping professionals and the impact of our trauma trainings on the community.
+In 2021, Resilient Retreat analyzed our second round of data.
 We found the following positive results after completing programs at Resilient Retreat:

 - Decrease in depression